SUSE/ha-sap-terraform-deployments/aws/terraform_salt/README.md

 - The private IP address of the iSCSI server is set to 10.0.0.254.
 - The cluster nodes are created with private IPs starting with 10.0.1.0 and on.
 The instance running with 10.0.1.0 is used initially as the master node of the cluster, ie, the node where `ha-cluster-init` is run.
-- The iSCSI server has a second disk volume that is being explicitly configured as the `/dev/xvdd` block device.
+- The iSCSI server has a second disk volume that is being used as a shared device.
-- Salt is partitioning this device in 5 x 1MB partitions, from `xvdd1` to `xvdd5` and then configuring  just the LUN 0 for iSCSI (improvement is needed in iscsi-formula to create more than one device). **Until this improvement is added, an iscsi config file (/etc/target/saveconfig.json) is loaded when the qa_mode is set to true to configure 5 more LUN, mandatory for other tests like DRBD.**
+- Salt is partitioning this device in 5 x 1MB partitions and then configuring just the LUN 0 for iSCSI (improvement is needed in iscsi-formula to create more than one device). **Until this improvement is added, an iscsi config file (/etc/target/saveconfig.json) is loaded when the qa_mode is set to true to configure 5 more LUN, mandatory for other tests like DRBD.**
 - iSCSI LUN 0 is being used in the cluster as SBD device.
-- The cluster nodes have a second disk volume that is being explicitly configured as the `/dev/xvdd` block device.
-This second disk is used for Hana.
+- The cluster nodes have a second disk volume that is being used for Hana installation.

 ## Logs